 In 1978-1979, the Jovellanos native hit .3774 to edge Agustín Arias in the closest Serie Nacional batting race of the 20th Century for his 4th title.
 He also led with 80 hits and became the first three-time MVP in the Serie Nacional.
 He was named MVP the year after his brother Fernando took that honor.
-14 years later, Omar Linares matched the 3 MVP total, while Alfredo Despaigne also got his third 33 years later which is unsurpassed through 2012.
+14 years later, Omar Linares matched the 3 MVP total, while Alfredo Despaigne also got his third 33 years later and passed him in 2015 with his fourth.
 He then had 81 hits to lead the Series Selectivas.
 He hit only .231 in the 1979 Pan American Games, as Cuba won Gold.
 He batted .333 in the 1979 Intercontinental Cup; Cuba again won Gold.

 The left-hander led with 80 hits in the 1980 Series Selectivas.
 He concluded his national team career by going two for eight in the 1980 Amateur World Series; Cuba had taken Gold in all 14 events for which El Hombre Hit played with them.